inferadb/management/docs/guides/configuration.md

 - In production, always provide `private_key_pem` rather than relying on auto-generation
 - Use Kubernetes secrets or a secret manager for the private key
 - The `kid` is deterministically derived from the public key (RFC 7638), so it remains consistent when using the same private key
-- The `management_id` is auto-generated from the hostname (Kubernetes pod name or hostname + random suffix)
+- The `control_id` is auto-generated from the hostname (Kubernetes pod name or hostname + random suffix)

 ## Cache Invalidation Configuration

-Controls webhook-based cache invalidation to server instances.
+Controls webhook-based cache invalidation to Engine instances.

 ### Options